Atlanta Restraining & Protective Orders Attorneys

 Divorce is an emotional and painful experience, and one that, unfortunately, sometimes involves threats to the physical or emotional safety of divorcing parties or their children.
-When family violence or stalking arises, a petition for a protective order may be filed with the Superior Court under the Procedures for Prevention of Family Violence Act.
+When family violence or stalking arises, a petition for a protective/restraining order may be filed with the Superior Court under the Procedures for Prevention of Family Violence Act.

 File a petition under the Procedures for Prevention of Family Violence Act.
-Such a petition may result in an ex parte protective order that sets forth strict limitations of the contact allowed between the parties and schedules a hearing date, at which the petitioner may request a 12-month protective order or a three-year permanent protective order.
+Such a petition may result in an ex parte protective/restraining order that sets forth strict limitations of the contact allowed between the parties and schedules a hearing date, at which the petitioner may request a 12-month protective order or a three-year permanent protective/restraining order.

-Mutual protective orders may be filed at the request of the parties or by order of the court.
-In each case, protective orders apply in every county throughout the state of Georgia and law enforcement officials are obligated to enforce and carry out the provisions of the order.
+Mutual protective/restraining orders may be filed at the request of the parties or by order of the court.
+In each case, protective/restraining orders apply in every county throughout the state of Georgia and law enforcement officials are obligated to enforce and carry out the provisions of the order.

 No one should live with family violence.
 Protective orders provide a clear way of shielding individuals of all ages from this serious threat.
-If you feel unsafe, have concern about the safety of your children, or if a protective order has been filed against you, please contact the firm immediately for knowledgeable, experienced assistance.
+If you feel unsafe, have concerns about the safety of your children, or if a protective order has been filed against you, please contact the firm immediately for knowledgeable, experienced assistance.

-Our Atlanta divorce and family lawyers are standing by to help you.
-Reach us at (770) 951-2700.
+Our Atlanta restraining order lawyers are standing by to help you.
+Reach us at (770) 766-8148.